SphericalCowww/CubicDoggo/README.md

 <img src="https://github.com/SphericalCowww/ROS_Cubic_Doggo/blob/main/CubicDoggo.png" width="300">

-**Building from scratch a walking robot dog with all commercial/3D-printed parts and ROS2!**
+**Building from scratch a walking robot dog with all commercial/3D-printed parts and ROS2 Jazzy!**

 Demos: derived from (<a href="https://github.com/SphericalCowww/ROS_leggedRobot_testBed">GitHub</a>/<a href="https://www.reddit.com/r/robotics/comments/1rouerc/first_time_building_a_hobbyist_robot_from_scratch/">Reddit</a>), upgrade in center of mass (<a href="https://www.reddit.com/r/ROS/comments/1roiee3/i_built_a_4legged_12dof_robot_dog_using_ros_2_i/">Reddit</a>), upgrade in walk gait (<a href="https://www.reddit.com/r/ROS/comments/1t8g1my/cubic_doggo_update_phew_it_finally_walks_with/">Reddit</a>)

-All the FreeCAD files can be found here: <a href="https://github.com/SphericalCowww/CubicDoggo/tree/main/src/my_robot_description/mesh/CADv1">link</a>

 # Ingredients

+## 3D printing

+The 3D printer model VOXELAB Aquila X2 is used, but as long as it prints PLA, it's good.
+All the FreeCAD files can be found here: <a href="https://github.com/SphericalCowww/CubicDoggo/tree/main/src/my_robot_description/mesh/CADv1">link</a>.

-## Hardware Requirements
+## Hardware requirements

 | device | models | count | specification |
 | - | - | - | - |